 With greater access to technologies and more individuals now declaring themselves informants or reporters, a wave of panic can be set off instantly with a simple opinion or post.
 How does anyone know what to believe?
-I may not know the answer to that, but I can offer some valuable advice on how to stay calm and not panic when you hear or read of alarming epidemics, such as the global sickness COVID-19—otherwise known as the Coronavirus.
+I may not know the answer to that, but I can offer some valuable advice on how to stay calm and not panic when you hear or read of alarming epidemics, such as the global sickness COVID-19.

 Here are a few things that you can do to maintain your control and stay harmonious:

 Being human means feeling.
 Getting stuck on feelings is what can become a problem.
 Anxiety serves a purpose.
 In this case – fear of illness.
 Reframe this thought positively.
 For ex., desire to be healthy.
 Think of a word that is the opposite of sickness.
 Use a thesaurus if you must.
 Sometimes just focusing on this search can steady your breathing—even before you have found the word.

 Sometimes the anxiety is just too much to handle alone.
 It happens.
 Choose someone who will help distract you, but who also can dive into positive space when needed.
 Set a code word with this person.
 I use a code word with my buddy, which means that all I need do is say “jellybeans”.
 My buddy knows immediately that I need her, and she knows her job is to get my mind off whatever is troubling me.
 We can discuss the actual problem later when I am in a calmer state.
 Sometimes we enter or return to the positivity zone by watching a silly movie or by going out for tapas and a glass of wine.
 Walks in the local park help when the weather is right.
 Choose a buddy and find what works for you.